-(1) Atomic, Molecular, and Optical Sciences
+(I) Atomic, Molecular, and Optical Sciences

 This program is focused on fundamental, hypothesis-driven research in ultrafast chemical sciences.
 The program supports basic experimental and theoretical research aimed at understanding the structural and dynamical properties of atomic and molecular systems.
 The research targets fundamental interactions of photons and electrons with atomic and molecular systems to characterize and control their behavior.
 The program aims to develop accurate quantum mechanical descriptions of ultrafast dynamical processes, such as charge migration and transfer, chemical bond breaking and forming, and interactions in strong fields, where electron-electron and electron-nuclei correlations are important.
-Topics of interest include the development and use of novel, ultrafast probes of matter; the interactions of molecules with intense electromagnetic fields; and the control of quantum phenomena in molecular systems.
+Topics of interest include the development and use of novel, ultrafast probes of matter; the interactions of molecular systems.